Turn your patient experience into patient expertise

 What is a Patient Representative?

-At Central London Community Healthcare NHS Trust (CLCH), we are committed to working in partnership with patients and the public – to improve patient safety, patient experience and health outcomes, as well as supporting people to live healthier lives in their communities.
+At Central London Community Healthcare NHS Trust, we are committed to working in partnership with patients and the public – to improve patient safety, patient experience and health outcomes, as well as supporting people to live healthier lives in their communities.

-That’s why we’re recruiting more Patient Representatives to help us listen to people who use and care about our services, understand their diverse health needs better, and focus on and respond to what matters to them.
+Our Patient Representatives to allow us to listen to people who use and care about our services, understand their diverse health needs better, and focus on and respond to what matters to them.

-Our Patient Representatives help us make improvements, develop new ideas and ensure patient voice is at the heart of everything we do.
-We need more Patient Representatives at CLCH and we want to ensure we have a diverse range of patient voices shaping our work and making a lasting impact on patient experience.
+Our Patient Representatives make improvements, develop new ideas and ensure patient voice is at the heart of everything we do.
+We want to ensure we have a diverse range of patient voices shaping our work and making a lasting impact on patient experience.

 How can I become a Patient Representative?